Adarsh-jaiss/Adarsh-jaiss/README.md

 <h1 align="center"> Hi, I am Adarsh!
 Great to see you here! :wave: </h1>

-I am a first year undergrad student majoring in computer science from India.
-I am a **Go Developer** + **DevOps** and cloud enthusiast and a **Open Source** advocate 🚩.
+I am a Second year undergrad student majoring in computer science from India.
+I am a **Backend Developer** and i primarily work in Golang.
+I'm also a  **DevOps** and cloud enthusiast and loves advocating **Open Source** 🚩.
 I am always open to collaborating on projects and innovative/disruptive ideas.
 I belive in collaboration over competition 🤝.
-These are my recent works :

-:pushpin: Part of [Memphis.dev](https://github.com/memphisdev/) release team V.0.3.5

-:pushpin: Mainatiner at Hacktoberfest 2022